rajuchigicherla/Bengaluru-Restaurant-Performance-Analysis/README.md

 By implementing these recommendations, Zomato can enhance its platform, attract more customers, and facilitate the growth of the restaurant industry in Bengaluru.

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+- Fork the Project
+- Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+- Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+- Push to the Branch (`git push origin feature/AmazingFeature`)
+- Open a Pull Request